dougbutner/web-4/README.md

 Decentralized web.
 Open-source applications exist in distributed networks instead of a central server.
 This unfederated model trades control and censorship ability for freedom and lack of opinion.

  - **Web 4**
 Time web.
 Enabling meaningful layers on top of current socioeconomic systems built on time-minted crypto versatile which gains utility in how it is spent.
 Open source, unfederated biocryptography allows democratic systems to flourish, and takes government identification and corporate oversight out of the picture.
-Intentional degradation of information changes blockchain paradigms and empowers time-based information models.
+Intentional degradation of information changes blockchain paradigms and brings meaning to time-based information models.

 Today, the top 100 websites by traffic are [all](https://www.alexa.com/topsites) web 2 websites.
 The web 2 paradigm fits closely with the wider environment of corporate-owned information federation.

 As more and more individuals and societies are reconsidering the place of government, censorship, and federated vs unfederated power, web 3 is emerging as a powerful, provable option to shape the evolution of society on planet Earth.

 A growing portion of web 2 websites and applications today have elements of web 3, like [cryptoblogs](https://peakd.com) and [games], web 2.
 While web 2 and web 3 can operate independently